 I believe that God wants to use women to do great exploits in His Kingdom.
-But I’ve also realised that a lot of us women don’t believe this.
+But I’ve also realized that a lot of us women don’t believe this.
 We let fear and lack of spiritual qualifications affect us and stop us from doing what God has impressed upon our hearts to do, whether in the church or in the world.

 - Being able to fast for a long time (3 days and 3 nights, 7 days, 21 days, 40 days)

-- Being able to pray for hours and pray all night long
+- Being able to pray for hours

 - Consistently reading the Bible every single day

 - Being able to quote verses from the Bible spontaneously